SgtDrewster/SteamToJoin/SteamToJoin/README.md

 1. Download this Script
 2. Add the SteamToJoin folder to your Resource folder for your Server.
 4. Add "ensure SteamToJoin" in server.cfg .
+5. Go to https://steamcommunity.com/dev/apikey and creat a web key.
+6. Add SteamAPIWebKey to your server config.
-5. Start Server and enjoy!
+7. Start Server and enjoy!

 *Optional*